loveencounterflow/intertype/README.md

   ordering of the properties of `spec.tests`* (which corresponds to the ordering in which those tests got attached to `spec.tests`).
 The `spec` may also have further attributes, for which see below.

-* `test` is an optional boolean function that accepts one or more arguments (a value `x` to be tested and any number of additional parameters `P` where applicable; together these are symbolized as `xP`) and returns whether its arguments satisfy a certain condition.
+* `test` is a boolean function—a predicate—that accepts exactly one argument, the value `x` to be tested.
+  The boolean return value indicates whether `x` satisfies a certain condition.
 The `test` argument, where present, will be registered as the 'main' (and only) test for the new type, `spec.tests.main`.

 The rule of thumb is that when one wants to declare a type that can be characterized by a single, concise test, then giving a single anonymous one-liner (typically an arrow function) is OK; conversely, when a complex type (think: structured objects) needs a number of tests, then it will be better to write a suite of named tests (most of them typically one-liners) and pass them in as properties of `spec.tests`.

 The call signatures are: